 The Dolly’s Dream Adoption Program began in 2015 to help dispel the negative myths about bully-breed dogs.
 Thanks to a generous grant from the Levitetz Family Foundation, we are able to carry on this effort by waiving the adoption fee for two selected Dolly’s Dream dogs each month.
-In addition, these often misunderstood dogs will go to their new homes with a wire crate, a bed, a leash and collar, toys, treats, bowls, and a 7-week obedience training package.
+In addition, these often misunderstood dogs will go to their new homes with a wire crate, a bed, a leash and collar, toys, treats, bowls, free obedience training, 6 months of Heartgard and Nexgard.
 We hope for the day when we don’t need to provide an incentive for someone to adopt a dog, but until that happens, we have Dolly’s Dream!

 Alfredo likes other dogs.
 He knows sit, shake, and lay down.
 He can’t decide what he wants more…treats, a football, a tennis ball, or affection.
 He rarely barks, and is extremely affectionate.
 He pulls on leash, but that is the only thing we found that he doesn’t do well.
 He comes with free training though!

 Jack, who has been in and out of our shelter since July.
 He was brought in twice as a stray and reunited with his owner both times.
 The third time we got him, his owner decided not take him back.
 Jack was adopted once, but he was returned for chewing on things he shouldn’t.
 With the proper exercise and training, Jack will make a great companion!

 Bronco was picked up stray in DeLand with another dog and brought to us in July.
 He likes people of all ages, and especially enjoys getting belly rubs.
 Bronco has a playmate at the shelter, so he seems to be fine with other dogs.
 He isn’t too fond of cats, so a feline-free house is best for him.
 Bronco doesn’t like being in his kennel, so please look past his reaction and ask to see him in the yard.
 You won’t regret it!